The things you say . . .

 Isobel Mackay (nee Gray), Canada

-lThe Potting Shed, to give it its full nickname, is officially known as Ye Olde Vaults (although the pub sign now says The Old Vaults!).
-The old Cosy cinema, long since converted into a nightclub, is now known as Gregory's nightclub again, after a short time as the Lava & Ignite nightclub.
+lThe Potting Shed, to give it its full nickname, was officially known as Ye Olde Vaults (although the pub sign said The Old Vaults!).
+The old Cosy cinema, long since converted into a nightclub, was later known as Gregory's nightclub after a short time as the Lava & Ignite nightclub.
 Others may remember the club was also once called Roosters back in the 1970s.
 The Regal cinema is now the headquarters of Chatwin's the bakers.
-(Another exile living in Canada.
-There must be many, but they certainly have a large presence on this page!)
+The premises are currently (2014) called The Studio Nightclub and Entertainment Venue, Nantwich, on their Facebook page.
+Isobel is another exile living in Canada.
+There must be many, but they certainly have a large presence on this page!
+See what's there in 2014.

 A sterling job